zaknesler/modulate/README.md

 I like keeping my favorite Spotify tracks in playlists labeled by year (e.g. a playlist called "2023") but it's annoying to add tracks to playlists manually.

-This app transfers the tracks from your private "Liked" playlist to any other playlist you choose, basically treating it as a buffer so you can press ❤️ and go on with your obviously busy life.
+This app allows you to transfer the tracks from your private "Liked" playlist to any other playlist you choose, basically treating it as a buffer so you can press ❤️ and go on with your obviously busy life.
+It also supports playlist-to-playlist transfers, and multiple watchers per user.

 Once you connect your Spotify account and select a playlist, it'll stay running and auto-transfer your tracks every 60 minutes (this is configurable).
 It uses OAuth2 tokens and refreshes them when necessary, as well as a signed JWT stored as a cookie for browser authentication.
 It can handle any number of accounts, so you can host it for your friends or just keep it private.